 “Tact is the act of using gentle (non-offensive) language when dealing with controversial issues.”
 Tact is knowing what to say to avoid giving offense, and how and when to say it.
-Tact is not just saying what the other party wants to hear, but it is choosing words that are not emotionally charged or confrontational, and are truthful.
-All the while demonstrating respect for the other person’s rank, position, stature, gender, age, nationality, ethnicity, whatever the case may be.
-Sometimes tact will mean not saying anything at all.
+Tact is not just saying what the other party wants to hear, but it is choosing words that are not emotionally charged or confrontational and are truthful, thus, demonstrating respect for the other person’s rank, position, stature, gender, age, nationality, ethnicity, whatever the case may be.
+Sometimes it’s about not saying anything at all.

 “Civility is politeness and courtesy in behavior or speech and is associated with good manners.”
 A leader who has mastered civility can maintain balance in a disconnected environment.
 Civility creates a common bond and a more harmonious work environment.
 When you do not like someone, yet manage to treat him politely, you are being civil.

 You will come across people who are unchangeable, stubborn, and a challenge to work or negotiate with.
 Inflexible people use communication to be defensive, obnoxious, or rude.
 They also find it hard to adapt to another person’s point of view or way of doing things.
 An authentic professional does not react with the same behavior.
 It is hard to be difficult with someone who is respectful and in control.
 Keep the lines of communication open until agreements have been made or a situation has been remedied.

 Consider the following scenarios: